-Below is information for our 2017 summer programs.
+Below is information for our 2018 summer programs.
 This includes information on traveling to Hampshire, where you will be staying, and what you will need to bring.
-Please be sure to check back this fall as this page will be updated for our summer 2018 programs.
-Feel free to contact us at any time with additional questions at firstname.lastname@example.org.
+Feel free to contact us at any time with additional questions at email@example.com.

-With the exception of the Institute for Curatorial Practice (ICP), summer program participants should plan to be on campus and settled into housing by 4 p.m. on Sunday, June 4, 2017.
-ICP participants must arrive to campus before noon on Thursday, June 1, 2017.
+All summer program participants should plan to be on campus and settled into housing by 4 p.m. on Sunday, June 3, 2018.
 All program participants will receive more information about move-in and arrival procedures closer to the start of the program.
 Program staff will meet students on campus for check-in and to deliver housing assignments, campus IDs, and keys.

 All program participants should plan to depart campus on Saturday, June 30, 2018 (the day after all programs end).